-Screw back the bulb cover.
-Turn on the circuit breaker and check that the bulb now lights.
+Screw in the new bulb clockwise and then screw the bulb cover back on.
+Turn on the electricity supply and check that the bulb now lights.

 The oven door is misaligned

 The bottom hinge of either oven door can be adjusted to alter the angle of the door (Fig. 7.3).
 Loosen the bottom hinge fixing screws and use the notch and a flat bladed screwdriver to move the position of the hinge to set the hinge position (Fig. 7.4).